thephez/backup-readme/platform/markdown/tutorial-connecting-to-testnet.md

 # Overview

 Platform services are provided via a combination of HTTP and gRPC connections to DAPI, and some connections to an Insight API.
 Although one could interact with DAPI by connecting to these directly, or by using [DAPI-client](https://github.com/dashevo/platform/tree/master/packages/js-dapi-client), the easiest approach is to use the [JavaScript Dash SDK](https://github.com/dashevo/platform/tree/master/packages/js-dash-sdk).

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "The Dash SDK currently connects to testnet by default."
+> The Dash SDK currently connects to testnet by default.
-}
-[/block]

 # Prerequisites
 - An installation of [NodeJS v12 or higher](https://nodejs.org/en/download/)